Sutton585/dasut.github.io/index.md

 - UX/UI Interaction Design
 - 2015 - 2017

-Hired through Comforce as UI Design specialist at Xerox in Webster, NY in the Experience Design Group.
-Responsible for design of our products in development, similar to a Product Owner thats primarily concerned with usability and functionality.
-Organized my small team of product/UI designers and kept us on schedule.
+Hired via Comforce as UI Design specialist at Xerox in Webster, NY in the Experience Design Group.
+I worked to shape the user experience across the product's web and mobile interfaces as well as the product's onboard touchscreen UI.
+While there I was certified in Luma’s “Innovation Through Human-Centered Design” program to lead many valuable processes (such as persona development, user research, and ideation and brainstorming processes for stakeholders) to translate strategy, business requirements and usability best practices into best-in-class digital experiences.

-In this role I also was able to do lots of product testing and and used a rapid prototyping and testing process to ensure high quality design for all our products.
-Worked with off-site development teams to ensure on-time release of many related products.
+I was responsible for all design and functional documentation of my products including style guides and layout guides, user experience standards, and keeping everything current and consistent across platforms in a rapidly-changing development environment.

 ### Apple
 - UX User Interface Developer
 - 2013 - 2014

 Hired via Infosys Ltd. to be a UI/UX consultant at Apple Inc. in Cupertino, California.
-I was responsible for the design and development of several new product UI, with a focus on rapid prototyping.
-Primary focus in front-end development and technical product management.
+I was responsible for the design and development of several new product UI, with a focus on rapid prototyping and web applications development.
+Primary focus in front-end development and design, as well as technical product management.

-### Freelance/Independent Web Design and Development
-- 2010 - 2018

-During college and between contract jobs, it’s been really valuable for me to freelance to keep building a steady stream of experience with varied technology.

 ## Other Experience